falgunik28/AcumaticaTA/README.md

 # Acumatica Assessment
 This is a python+selenium project for automation testing for Login and Register functionality.

-Website used for testing is - https://practice.expandtesting.com
+Websites used for testing is - https://practice.expandtesting.com/login and https://practice.expandtesting.com/register

 ### Dependencies:
 * python 3